LEARNAcademy/syllabus/React_and_Rails_Cat_Tinder/Frontend/05cat_tinder_intro.md

 # Introduction

+Before jumping into the code it helps to set up a wireframe that we can refer back to at any point during the development of our app.

-Let's refer back to the wireframes, and recall what our interface is going to look like:
+Here's what our app is going to look like:

 ![wires](https://s3.amazonaws.com/learn-site/curriculum/cat-tinder/cat-tinder-wireframe.png)